NEWBIECODERHERE/NEWBIECODERHERE/README.md

 - 👋 Hi, I’m @NEWBIECODERHERE
 - 👀 I’m interested in front-end web development.
 - 🌱 I’m currently learning HTML, CSS, & JavaScript.
-- 💞️ I’m looking to collaborate on projects that will help show my current skills.
+- 💞️ I’m looking to collaborate on projects that will help show my current skills and grow as a developer.
 - 📫 How to reach me shannon.r.nix@gmail.com

 <!---
 NEWBIECODERHERE/NEWBIECODERHERE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.